matthewlong29/PareAndFlourish_Site/_posts/professional-development/2017-02-06-what-is-levo-and-how-to-use-it.md

 <hr class="secondary">

 Levo wants to “showcase the real you.”
 Your profile prompts you to not list job responsibilities, but rather to explain why you love what you do.
-Instead of using a logo for a company photo, you’re free to post a picture of your adorable coworkers https://www.levo.com/skylar-wooden dressed as Alice in Wonderland characters.
+Instead of using a logo for a company photo, you’re free to post a picture of your [adorable coworkers](https://www.levo.com/skylar-wooden) dressed as Alice in Wonderland characters.

 Choosing your colors and pictures is oddly reminiscent of building your MySpace profile, in only the best ways, of course.
 Levo gives you a space to be who you are, without throwing professionalism out the door.

+<blockquote class="twitter-tweet tw-align-center" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/hashtag/Levo?src=hash">#Levo</a> gives you a space to be who you are, without throwing professionalism out the door <a href="https://twitter.com/hashtag/networking?src=hash">#networking</a></p>&mdash; PareandFlourish (@pareandflourish) <a href="https://twitter.com/pareandflourish/status/828642143287771136">February 6, 2017</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### You’re More than Your Job Title

 At times, we identify ourselves by our professions.
 Levo lets us identify by our lives in a well-rounded approach.
-You’re able to discuss your accomplishments alongside photos of your recent trip to Greece https://www.levo.com/945640, explaining how traveling has changed your perspective.
+You’re able to discuss your accomplishments alongside photos of your [recent trip to Greece](https://www.levo.com/945640), explaining how traveling has changed your perspective.

 You’re never just a CPA, or a Writer, or an Engineer.
 You’re so much more.